sherryxyz/simple-flask-api/README.md

 ### 3. Run the app
 python app.py

-The API will be available at:
+The API will be available at your local computer:
 📍 http://127.0.0.1:5000